dominikahynkova/01-character-description/08-summary-details/08-summary-details.md

 `Design of new labels for Cider Bohemia`

 ### Instagram
-On social networks I wanted to present ciders on pictures in nature, not in the atelier or something like that.
+On social networks I wanted to present ciders on pictures in nature.
 I want cider to be shown in real enviroment.
 I am also going to take atmospheric photographs of nature, apples, etc., which would express the atmosphere of the Czech countryside.
 I am also going to use texts on social networks that are inspired by Czech romanticism literature.

 ![Instagram Cider Bohemia.](img/bohemia_instagram.png)
 `Instagram of Cider Bohemia`